PetrKryslUCSD/Sparspak.jl/docs/src/index.md

-# FinEtools (Finite Element tools) Documentation
+# Sparspak Documentation

 ## Conceptual guide

-The construction of the toolkit is described: the composition of modules, the basic data structures, the methodology of computing quantities required in the finite element methodology, and more.
+The construction of the toolkit is described: the composition of modules, the basic data structures, the basic operations, and more.

 ```@contents
 Pages = [